 In 2009, the track met with challenging times.
 There was promoter turnover, but despite this, IndyCar and NASCAR races ran at the track and race fans came out to support the races.
 In the post-season, the Fair Park Board was forced to terminate the contract with the existing promoter and begin the search for a new one.
 Months of searching and negotiations with potential promoters left the Fair Park Board empty-handed.
 Ultimately, sanctioning bodies for major races could wait no longer and races were moved to other tracks for the 2010 season.

 In 2011, the IZOD IndyCar series returned to the Milwaukee Mile for the Milwaukee 225 led by new promoter.
 This action packed weekend of racing featured 7 races and events across the entire fairgrounds.
-Dario Franchitti took home the win in the feature event on Father's Day Sunday.
 Unfortunately, the event was lightly attended and the promoter announced that the Milwaukee 225 would not return in 2012.

 Also added to the schedule in 2012 was the Howie Lettow Memorial 150.
 Dedicated to the memory of legendary midwest crew chief Howie Lettow, this event featured some of the biggest names in NASCAR including Rusty Wallace, Matt Kenseth and more!
-A crowd of over 15,000 turned out on a Tuesday evening for this event and nearly filled the frontstretch grandstand.
-Putting the icing on the cake, Wisconsin native Johnny Sauter took the checkered flag in the inaugural Howie Lettow Memorial 150.
+A large crowd turned out on a Tuesday evening for this event and nearly filled the frontstretch grandstand.
+Unfortunately, the large crowds didn’t return in subsequent years, and the event was moved to a different track following the 2014 season.